 It is industry standard and best practice to conduct a pre-employment background check for all potential employees which would include a check of OIG exclusion list.
 This also meets certain state statutory requirements regulating healthcare, as well as OIG recommendations, and CMS Guidelines.

-When an employer combines a check of the exclusion list with state Medicaid exclusion lists as well as license verification, education verification, employment verification, a Social Security number validation, and an appropriate criminal records history check – it can safely rely upon certain protections against negligent hire.
+When an employer combines a check of the exclusion list with state Medicaid exclusion lists as well as license verification, education verification, employment verification, a Social Security number validation, and an appropriate criminal records history check – it can safely rely upon certain protections against negligent hiring.

 OIG maintains the LEIE and updates this list at least monthly.
 The exclusion list was designed to be the single place for an employer or healthcare organization to go to conduct OIG exclusion checks.
-The LEIE was established in 1977, and is supposed to hold all exclusions issued by OIG and states.
+The LEIE was established in 1977 and is supposed to hold all exclusions issued by OIG and states.
 However, an audit in 2011 of 2008 OIG LEIE data uncovered that OIG exclusion list was missing up to 61% of existing state Medicaid exclusions.
 Unfortunately, this trends continues today.
-Let’s look at a specific example:
+Let’s look at a specific example.